 A person cannot survive without a liver, but the liver can regrow itself.
 In other words, people can live with part of a liver or a liver that is not functioning properly.

 The liver is a vital organ that regulates waste products in the blood, eliminates toxins, and stores excess energy in the form of glycogen.
-It is not possible to live without a liver.

 For the same reason, if a person needs a liver